ronnguyen1011/NursingClinical/README.md

 ## Tutorial

-- This video will showcase how to use SSH session in PHP Storm.
+- This [video](https://youtu.be/03T65WELHeo) showcases how to use SSH session in PHP Storm.
+For more detailed information, view the video description.

 ## Demo

-- This video will showcase the website.
+- This [video](https://youtu.be/R0LEL7D3_IE) showcases the website and it's features.

 ## Configuration